jlumijarvi/mysql-replication-docker/README.md

 This tutorial has the following prerequisites:

 - a running MySQL master database server
+- a fresh server for the slave with [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed
 - MySQL version 5.7
 - Ubuntu 18 or Windows 10 as a host for the docker container